 2014 dates include:

 January 9 2014: Republic of the Moon, London.
-I’ll be reading my short story ‘Occupy the Moon’, commissioned by The Arts Catalyst and first published in 2011, now available in a new print publication to accompany this exhibition.
-With Agnes Meyer-Brandis, Liliane Lijn and others.
-Bargehouse, Oxo Tower Wharf, South Bank, London SE1 9PH.
-More info shortly.
+I’ll be reading my short story ‘Occupy the Moon’, commissioned by The Arts Catalyst and first published in 2011, now available in print for the first time as part of Manifesto for a Republic of the Moon, to accompany the exhibition. £3.00 from exhibition shop at Bargehouse, Oxo Tower Wharf, South Bank, London SE1 9PH.
+More info here.

 2013 dates include:

-December 10 2013: Events to launch of the new paperback edition of my novella Missorts Volume II in Bristol (more info soon)
+December 10 2013: I’ll be giving a short reading from the new paperback edition of my novella Missorts Volume II at the Milk Thistle, Bristol, 6:30-9:00 pm.

 December 5 2013: I’ll be reading from the new paperback edition of my novella Missorts Volume II on a bill with my fellow-Faber author Michael Smith and Adam Foulds for the Winter Shuffle Festival, London.
 The Living Room, St Clement’s hospital, Mile End, London 6:30 pm – 11:00 pm (readings 8-9pm).
 Tickets: £7/£5 (booking fees may apply).